 Discuss Your Case With a Skilled New Bern Attorney

 Deciding whether to pursue a legal separation or a divorce can be difficult.
 Some benefits and disadvantages come with each type of arrangement.
 Discussing your case with a skilled family law attorney can help you understand all of your legal options.
-At Greene Crow & Smith, one of our experienced attorneys can discuss the differences between legal separation and divorce.
-Contact Greene Crow & Smith today to schedule your initial consultation to learn more about how we can assist you.
+At Greene Wilson Crow & Smith, one of our experienced attorneys can discuss the differences between the two.
+Contact Greene Wilson Crow & Smith today to schedule your initial consultation to learn more about how we can assist you.

 The Difference Between Divorce and Legal Separation

 The main difference between a divorce and legal separation is that in a legal separation the couple remains married, even though they live separately.
 A legal separation gives a couple the chance to try what it would be like to be divorced before finalizing the divorce.
-In other ways, a legal separation is somewhat similar to a divorce.
+In other ways, this process is somewhat similar to a divorce.